 The lies from a narcissist.

 People on the narcissist personality disorder spectrum are very egotistical, entitled people and expect others to give them everything they want.
-Without giving anything back, they are very hard to spot in society, they are the masters of manipulation.
+Without giving anything back, they are tough to spot in society.
+They are the masters of manipulation.
 They are masters of words and lies, the lies they tell they often believe themselves.
 They use it so well that even when the actions don’t match their words.
 You doubt your thoughts and yourself then believe them.

 The phrases they tell people and what they truly mean.